GLOBAL MARKETS-Stocks, euro rally on data, Greek hopes

 "People are increasingly of the opinion that although Europe will continue to have flare-ups, it's not likely to become a calamity for the world economy," he said.

-In Europe, the FTSEurofirst 300 erased losses and closed 0.11 percent higher as expectations of a Greek bailout grew.
-World stocks as measured by the benchmark MSCI All-Country World Index rose 0.48 percent.
+In Europe, the FTSEurofirst 300 erased losses to edge up 0.1 percent.
+World stocks as measured by the benchmark MSCI All-Country World Index were 0.46 percent higher.

 The euro rose 0.5 percent to $1.313.
 It also jumped 1.15 percent against the yen, to a two-month high of 103.61.